wavefrontHQ/docs/pages/doc/wavefront_data_format.md

 <td>The name of the metric.</td>
 <td>Valid characters are: a-z, A-Z, 0-9, hyphen ("-"), underscore ("_"), dot (".").
 Forward slash ("/") and comma (",") are allowed if metricName is enclosed in double quotes.
 <ul>
-<li markdown="span">Points with invalid characters in the metricName are rejected and [logged by the Wavefront proxy](proxies_configuring.html#blocked-point-log).
+<li markdown="span">Points with invalid characters in metricName are rejected and [logged by the Wavefront proxy](proxies_configuring.html#blocked-point-log).
 For information on how to configure the proxy to rewrite invalid metric names, see [​Configuring Wavefront Proxy Preprocessor Rules](proxies_preprocessor_rules.html).</li>
-<li>Metric searches are case-sensitive; i.e., ts("my.metric") will not find a metric "my.Metric".</li>
+<li>Metric searches are case sensitive; ts("my.metric") does not find a metric "my.Metric".</li>
 </ul>
 Metric naming hierarchy recommendations:
 <ul>